MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

 2. Open your app's `build.gradle` file (for example `android/app/build.gradle` in standard React Native projects)

 3. Find the `android { buildTypes {} }` section and define `buildConfigField` entries for both your `debug` and `release` build types, which reference your `Staging` and `Production` deployment keys respectively.
 If you prefer, you can define the key literals in your `gradle.properties` file, and then reference them here.
-Either way will work, and it's just a matter of personal preference.
+Either way will work, and it's a matter of personal preference.

     ```groovy
     android {